PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ![image](assets/en/68.png)

-After the store owner gives the form a name, you may also toggle the switch for “Allow form for public use “to ON, and it becomes green.
+After the store owner gives the form a name, you may also toggle the switch for "Allow form for public use" to ON, and it becomes green.
 This is so the form gets used in every customer-facing place.
 For example, if a store owner creates 1 separate invoice not through his Point Of Sale, he might still want to gather the info from the customer; this toggle to ON allows for that info to be gathered.

 ![image](assets/en/69.png)